Ukraine crisis – latest guidance

 This page has been developed to help answer queries from our members and partners.
 It will be regularly updated to include the latest guidance for Ukrainian architects and students, advice for UK practices wanting to provide assistance, and updates on the actions we’re taking at RIBA.

 The Department for Business, Energy and Industrial Strategy has announced a new package of sanctions aimed at restricting Russia's access to professional business services, including architecture.
-This places restrictions on UK architects working in Russia.
-Read our response to the announcement and find out more.
+This places restrictions on UK architects and practices working in or providing services to Russia.
+The sanctions will come into force on the 16 December 2022.

 What can UK practices do?